indimail/ezmlm/README.md

 [ezmlm fork](https://cr.yp.to/ezmlm.html) with support for [indimail-mta's](https://github.com/mbhangui/indimail-mta) multi-queue architecture.

+This has been forked to adapt it to work with indimail-mta's multi-queue architecture.
+The two major changes that this version has made after the fork are

+1. Ability to set environment variables in /etc/indimail/ezmlm/global_vars.
+You can create any file in this directory.
+The file name becomes the environment variable and the file content becomes the value of environment variable.
+2. New queue program ezmlm-queue which can use qmail-qmqpc to use [QMQP](http://cr.yp.to/proto/qmqp.html) protocol, [qmail-multi](https://github.com/mbhangui/indimail-virtualdomains/wiki/IndiMail#qmail-multi) to queue mails to indimail's multi-queue instance or [qmail-queue](https://github.com/mbhangui/indimail-virtualdomains/wiki/IndiMail#qmail-queue) to queue mails to any [qmta](https://github.com/mbhangui/indimail-virtualdomains/wiki/IndiMail#qmta---using-a-minimal-standalone-qmta-send-mta) / [qmail](http://cr.yp.to/qmail.html) / [netqmail](http://netqmail.org/) / [notqmail](https://github.com/notqmail/notqmail) instance.

 ezmlm is an easy-to-use, high-speed mailing list manager for qmail.

 ezmlm lets users set up their own mailing lists within qmail's address hierarchy.
 A user, Joe, types ``ezmlm-make ~/SOS ~/.qmail-sos joe-sos isp.net'' and instantly has a functioning mailing list, joe-sos@isp.net, with all relevant information stored in a new ~/SOS directory.